Allison Gibson

-Allison "Ali" Gibson (born 27 March 1993) is an American basketball player for the Puerto Rican national team.
+Allison Gibson (born March 27, 1993) is an American basketball player for the Puerto Rican national team.

 Career

 Ali played NCAA college basketball for Oregon State from 2011 to 2015.

 She made the All-star Team for the 2017 FIBA Women's AmeriCup where the Puerto Rican Nation team won a bronze medal and secured a bid to the 2018 FIBA Women's Basketball World Cup.